tgray/hyperdither/readme.md

 To speed up the processing, this script requires numpy and numba.
 I'm sure there are easy ways to do the same using pure C, but I don't know them.

+My main dither function is a little ratty looking.
+I was surprised though that it was more efficient than some other PIL/PILLOW implementations I found.
+Once I sped it up with [numba][], it became significantly faster.

 ## Example

 Input image: